 Fixing points are a key consideration in planning staircase lighting.
 Whether you’re lighting from above, at tread level or in the wall or string it’s really important to factor in the staircase lighting to the plans to get the desired effect.

 This striking concrete and marble clad staircase is lit by little LED ‘mushrooms’ located on each tread.
 Lighting the stairs from above would have flattened its lovely curves and nothing could be fixed on to the glass balustrade.
-The LD64s were the perfect solution.
-A ground recessed Magna fitting uplighting the smooth plaster underside complements the tread lights, The combination highlights the sinuous nature of the structure.
+LD64 accent lights were the perfect solution.
+A ground recessed Magna fitting uplighting the smooth plaster underside complements the tread lights.
+The combination highlights the sinuous nature of the structure.

 Consider the practicalities of staircase lighting as well as the “wow” factor